Sue9104/web-manual/interface/translator-translation-management.md

 1. Seach entries by project name, priority, deadline, keyword

-2. use "Google Help" to accelerate translation
+2. Use "Google Help" to accelerate translation: click "Google"

-3. submit translation
+3. Submit translation

 ## History

-All the operations made by you are listed here, including first translation and re-translation.
+All your operations are listed here, including first translation and retranslation.

-> Description of status please see [status](../glossary.md#status)
+> Description of status please see [translation status](../glossary.md#translation-status)

-Operations:
+**Operations:**

 1. Seach entries by project name, priority, deadline

-2. view the translation detail
+2. View the translation detail